skanta04/HackNC2024/README.md

+# EchoAlert

+**EchoAlert** is a disaster response messaging application designed to work over Bluetooth, utilizing Apple's Core Data and Core Bluetooth.
+It enables users to communicate critical alerts and messages when cellular service is unavailable during natural disasters.

+## Project Structure

+#### RescueApp (Mobile Application)
+Blah Blah Insert general description here

+#### PublicSync (Online Backend Lgic: REST API, AWS RDS Database Set up in Terraform)

+This folder contains the core components of the wifi enabled, Cloud-based backend of the EchoAlert project.
+We set up an AWS RDS instance of a PostgresQL database using Terraform, as well as an AWS EC2 server.
+We created Pydantic backend modeling for message tables in the database, as well as a RESTful API implemented using FastAPI to interact with the said database in our mobile application.

+## IOS App Files and Logic

 ***Bluetooth Manager***

-Using Apple's Framework "CoreBluetooth", we created a function called Bluetooth Manager that creates Bluetooth communcaton between devices using both central and peripheral modes.
+Using Apple's Framework "CoreBluetooth," we created a function called Bluetooth Manager that creates Bluetooth communication between devices using both central and peripheral modes.
 This can scan for nearby devices, send messages, and receive messages.
-Additionally, received messsages are saved using SwiftData.
+Additionally, received messages are saved using SwiftData.

 **What does it do?**

-1. Finds other Devices Nearby: It acts like a radar, sending for other Bluetooth devices around you.
-After testing, we saw that mininum range of distance is 30 feet and maximum is 75 feet for a Bluetooth connecction.
+1. Finds Other Devices Nearby: It acts like a radar, sending for other Bluetooth devices around you.
+After testing, we saw that the minimum range of distance is 30 feet and the maximum is 75 feet for a Bluetooth connection.

-2. Connects to other Devices: Once it finds a device that is connected to Bluetooth, it connects to it and either receives messages and send messages to it.
+2. Connects to other Devices: Once it finds a device that is connected to Bluetooth, it connects to it and either receives messages and sends messages to it.

 3. Saves Messages: It can save messages that you receive, so you can check them when you're connected to Wifi and when you're not connected.